 The dam and reservoir viewshed encompasses approximately 414 square miles.
 Due to the incised topography of the Susitna River drainage, the majority of the viewshed (248 square miles, or 60%) is located within the foreground/middleground distance zone (0 - 5 miles).
 Approximately 128 square miles (31%) are within the background distance zone (5 - 15 miles), and 38 square miles (9%) are within the seldom seen distance zone (15+ miles) (Figure 5.1-4).
 The majority of the viewshed is located on State of Alaska-owned lands (365 square miles, or 88%) The remaining 49 square miles (12%) is located on lands owned by members of the CIRWG.
 There is less than 1 square mile of federally administered lands within the dam and reservoir viewshed.
-Generally, the dam and reservoir viewshed extends on either side of the river.
+Generally, the dam and reservoir viewshed extends on either side of the inundation zone by approximately 2 to 8 miles, limited by the rolling terrain on either side of the river.
 The viewshed does extend further to the north on the higher-elevation points of the Wet Upland Tundra LCT and north and south on the higher-elevation points of the Talkeetna Mountains.
 Views from the west are generally limited by the Chulitna Mountains and hills of the Chulitna Moist Tundra Uplands, approximately 11 miles west of the western end of the reservoir.